brugr9/UEPluginIntegrationTool/README.md

 This plugin enables asynchronous, broker-less messaging using *NNG&trade; next generation of nanomsg&trade;* software from the Blueprint visual scripting system.

-The delivered assets provide transporting messages over a network and can be used in games to enable direct machine-to-machine communication, internet of things integration, or interaction with an enterprise service bus or an event broker.
+The delivered assets provide transporting messages over a network and can be used in games to enable direct machine-to-machine communication, internet of things integration, or interaction with an event broker.
 Other use cases could be data streaming or instant messaging from or into a game.

-Suits well for the use with, e.g., EMQ's [NanoMQ&trade;](https://nanomq.io/) &ndash; *"MQTT Messaging Bus for Edge Computing"*.
+Suits well for the use with, e.g., [NanoMQ&trade;](https://nanomq.io/) which may act as a nanomsg/NNG&trade; proxy providing with MQTT and ZeroMQ protocol.

 <!-- UE Marketplace : End 1/2 -->
 ---